Health Lope

 3. Hunger

 The next step is to find an alternative coping mechanism for when you feel the urge to tongue-suck.
-This might involve taking deep breaths, drinking a cup of tea, or going for a walk By replacing your tongue-sucking behaviour with a harmless alternative like chewing gum
+This might involve taking deep breaths, drinking a cup of tea, or going for a walk By replacing your tongue-sucking behavior with a harmless alternative like chewing gum

-Seek Help From health professionals
+Seek Help From health professionals!

 Wrapping Text